raayan/csc266/cpp/README.md

 * symbol - symbol from bitfinex to represent currencies exchange https://api.bitfinex.com/v1/symbols

 ### Third Party Tools
-[https://github.com/nlohmann/json](JSON for Modern C++) was used to parse the JSON data from the server.
+[JSON for Modern C++](https://github.com/nlohmann/json) was used to parse the JSON data from the server.